-American Journal of Political Science, British Journal of Political Science, Conflict Management and Peace Science, Defense and Peace Economics, Electoral Law Journal, Electoral Studies, European Journal of Political Research, International Interactions, International Political Science Review, International Studies Perspectives, International Studies Quarterly, International Studies Review, Journal of Peace Research, Journal of Politics, Political Science Quarterly, Research and Politics, Routledge, Social Inclusion, World Politics.
+American Journal of Political Science, American Political Science Review, British Journal of Political Science, Civil Wars, Conflict Management and Peace Science, Defense and Peace Economics, Democracy and Security, Economics of Transition, Electoral Law Journal, Electoral Studies, European Journal of Political Research, Government and Opposition, International Interactions, International Political Science Review, International Studies Perspectives, International Studies Quarterly, International Studies Review, Journal of Peace Research, Journal of Politics, Nordic Journal of Human Rights, Policy Studies, Politics and Governance, Political Science Quarterly, Research and Politics, Review of International Studies, Routledge, Social Inclusion, World Politics.

 Myanmar’s 2015 general election.
 Short-term election observer for the Carter Center.
 Deployed to Chin State.

-PhD.
+Christinal Kiel (Professor of Practice, Tulane University).
+PhD (UNO).
 2014.
-Christinal Kiel (Professor of Practice, Tulane University).
 Co-chair with Michael Huelshoff.
 Dissertation: “Private Diplomats, Mediation Professionals, and Peace Activists—Can Non-governmental Actors Bring Peace to Civil Wars?”

-MA.
+Robyn White.
+MA (UNO).
 2013.
-Robyn White.
 Thesis: “Invisible Women: Examining the Political, Economic, Cultural, and Social Factors that Lead to Human Trafficking and Sexual Slavery of Young Girls and Women.”

-MA.
+Jennifer Dumas.
+MA (UNO).
 2010.
-Jennifer Dumas.
 Thesis: “Gender Inequality and Terrorism: An Analysis of the Effects of Socioeconomic Gender Inequality on Terrorism.”

-School of Politics and International Relations executive committee member, 2019-now
+School of Politics and International Relations executive committee member, 2019-2021

 Higher Degree by Research Convener (Director of Graduate Studies), Australian National University, 2015-2018